 A: We can drive our cars less and take public transportation, ride our bike or walk more often.
 Also, we can use fewer plastics—including plastic Christmas trees.
 Buy a Real Christmas tree instead!

 Q: Isn't it better for the environment to buy artificial trees?

 A: Actually just the opposite.
 Artificial trees are plastic.
 Plastic is made from a non-renewable resource - oil.
 Artificial trees are made in a factory and whether it is in the U.S., China, or somewhere else, the greenhouse gas is still generated.
-Artificial trees take decades (if ever) to decompose.
+Artificial trees take decades to decompose (if ever).
 Real trees are a renewable resource.
-When a tree is cut from a tree farm, 2 are planted.
+When a tree is cut from a tree farm, two are planted.
 Real trees readily decompose and therefore do not clog up landfills.
 There are many options for recycling your real tree.

 Q: The term photosynthesis is often used when discussing the benefits of a real tree.
 What is photosynthesis?

 A: Photosynthesis is a chemical process that takes place inside a tree's foliage.
 During photosynthesis, trees take carbon dioxide out of the atmosphere and water from the soil--in the presence of sunlight—producing carbohydrates that cause the tree to grow and release oxygen and water vapor.